truenas/documentation/content/en/docs/tasks/administrative/groups.md

 username.
 By default, the *Permit Sudo* option is unset.
 When set, it allows group members to act as the root account by using `sudo`.
 It is recommended to leave this unset.
 The option *Samba Authentication* is set by default.
-This options allows the group to be used for Samba permissions and authentication.
+This option allows the group to be used for Samba permissions and authentication.
 Finally, the *Allow Duplicate GIDs* option is unset by default.
 This setting allows groups to have duplicate group IDs.
 Leaving this option unset is recommended.